Quantitative K-theory, positive scalar curvature, and band width: Introduction and motivation

 \emph{Quantitative $K$-theory} is a framework for computing $K$-theory by exploiting underlying geometric structures present in a $C^*$-algebra.
 It is a refinement of ordinary operator $K$-theory in that the latter can be realized as a certain limit of quantitative $K$-groups.
 This motivates one to consider quantitative $K$-theoretic refinements of various invariants and obstructions that occur in higher index theory.

 The first part of this paper is concerned with generalizing the higher index to this new setting.
 The resulting \emph{quantitative higher index} provides a refinement of the well-known index-theoretic obstruction of Rosenberg \cite{Rosenberg1} to the existence of positive scalar curvature on spin manifolds.
-We prove: \begin{theorem} Let $M$ be a Riemannian spin manifold equipped with a proper isometric action by a discrete group $\Gamma$.
+We prove: \begin{theorem} Let $M$ be a Riemannian spin manifold with fundamental group $\Gamma$.
 Let $\kappa$ be the scalar curvature and $D_{\widetilde{M}}$ the lift of the Dirac operator on $M$ to its universal cover $\widetilde{M}$.
 Fix $0<\varepsilon<\frac{1}{20}$.
 There exists a constant $\omega_0$ such that for every $c>0$, if $\kappa\geq c$ uniformly on $M$ then the $\Gamma$-equivariant quantitative maximal higher index of $D_{\widetilde M}$ at scale $r$ vanishes for all $r\geq\frac{\omega_0}{\sqrt{c}}$:

 for any $N\geq 7$.
 The constant $\omega_0$ is independent of the manifold $M$.
 (See section \ref{sec quantitative} for the definition of the quantitative maximal higher index.) \end{theorem}

 In the second part of this paper, we prove a result on Gromov's band width conjecture (see \cite[11.12, Conjecture C]{Gromov18} and \cite[section 3.6]{GromovLectures}) using tools from quantitative $K$-theory.
 The conjecture is as follows. \begin{conjecture} Let $M$ be a closed manifold of dimension $n-1\geq 5$ that does not admit a Riemannian metric of positive scalar curvature.
 Then there exists a constant $C_n$ such that for every Riemannian manifold $V$ diffeomorphic to $M\times[-1,1]$ with scalar curvature bounded below by $\sigma>0$, we have